 However, another possibility – which some may find more suitable – is to fly to Trieste in Italy.
 In fact, Trieste is closer to Umag than Pula Airport is (it’s about 32 miles/52km away).
 You may even find better flight connections to Trieste as flights operate year-round, and at a better frequency in summer.

 Once you transfer from the airport to the main bus station, there direct buses to Umag.
 See our Travelling from Trieste page for details on travelling from there to Umag (and other places in Istria).
 Do also consider flying to Venice as another alternative.

 As with much of Istria, the town was inhabited by the Romans in the early centuries, and was also part of the Venetian Empire from 1248.
 After the fall of Venice, it came under Austrian control and was then Italian until 1943, before being given to Yugoslavia in 1953.
 It was part of Croatia which declared independence in 1991.

-Things to Do in Umag
+Events in Umag

 The town is home to the Sea Star Festival which takes place every May.

 As previously mentioned, the town hosts the long-running, prestigious Croatian Open clay court tennis tournament every July.
 There’s plenty of accompanying non-tennis entertainment (live music) as well!

 Accommodation in Umag

 Please see our Accommodation in Umag section for details of the different places to stay in the town.

 There’s a very good selection of hotels here – from the 5-star Hotel Melia Coral to the popular and family-friendly Hotel Sol Garden Istra, or the Garden Suites and Rooms Sol Umag and the Melian Istrian Villas for those that are looking for more apartment/villa-like accommodation.